rafadc/dotfiles/README.md

 Remember to configure your shell as a login shell.
 In most linux distributions the shell is not like that by default.

+## NVim

+My vimfiles are also here to keep everythin gon the same repo

 ## Post configuration